 What the Wenches Are Reading

-Click through to see what else we're reading, and share your reading list in the comments below!
+Click through to see what we're reading this week!

 Angela: This week I finished the amazing Midnight Tides (The Malazan Book of the Fallen #5) by Steven Erikson.
 This series continues to be a delight to me.
 So intricate and intense.
 These are large books that take a long time to read, but the payoff is definitely worth it.
 Tehol and Bugg became my new favourite comedic duo in the series.
 I also read the excellent Vermilion Drift (Cork O’Connor #10) by William Kent Krueger.
 I was a bit worried with how this book would go, given how Heaven’s Keep ended.
 However, I shouldn’t have been concerned.
 Krueger delivered, yet another stellar book to the series.

 Anne: I’m still making my way through the Cut & Run series, I’m up to the emotional rollercoaster that is Touch & Geaux.
 I’ve just got to power through it.
 I’m also still listening to It.
 I’ve got about 11 hours to go.

 Barb: I'm reading Grant, the new biography from Ron Chernow, the author whose book who inspired the Hamilton musical.
 It is absolutely riveting and I've learned so much already about this important figure who has been obscured by the pervasiveness of the Lost Cause myth.
 At nearly 1,000 pages I'm sure I'll be at this for a while, but I'm looking forward to every single page.

 Donna: With all the brouhaha that goes along with a family wedding, I found little time to read this week.
 It was lovely spending time with some folks I haven’t seen in many years including the pastor, who I used to babysit when I was a teenager!
 Life’s funny sometimes.
 I’m looking forward to return to Westeros soon.